Gallery

 Colour Constancy Overlays

 The red and green transparency overlays produce an approximation to full colour which is quite surprising from just red and green.
-Even more surpising is the blue-green you see when you show only the greyscale and red overlays (see notes in left column).
+Even more surprising is the blue-green you see when you overlay only the B&W and red transparencies (see notes at the foot of this page).

 the three moving blocks are: